 A Competition in Honor of Professor Matt 'Mad Dog' Dawson

-Baylor Law student Tori Coates has been named the most recent Baylor Law 'Mad Dog,' after winning the Fall 2019 Mad Dog Mock Trial Competition.
-Fellow student Josh Dinsmore was the finalist.
+Baylor Law student Kinsey Lakey is the latest Baylor Law School 'Mad Dog,' after winning the spring 2021 Mad Dog Mock Trial Competition.
+Fellow student Nicho Stevens was the finalist.

-The Honorable Bob and Karen Wortham have generously sponsored the Mad Dog intrascholastic competition at Baylor Law for several years.
-Judge Wortham serves as the District Attorney for Jefferson County and previously served as the judge of 58th District Court in Jefferson County from 2007 to 2014.
-He also served 12 years as U.S. attorney for the Eastern District of Texas before becoming a partner in the Reaud, Morgan and Quinn Law Firm.
+The Honorable Bob and Karen Wortham sponsor this annual competition A Beaumont native, Bob Wortham (JD ’74) earned a degree in Government in 1971 from Lamar State College of Technology, and his J.D. from Baylor Law in 1974.
+Judge Wortham currently serves as the District Attorney for Jefferson County, in Beaumont, TX, and previously served as the judge of 58th District Court in Jefferson County from 2007 to 2014.
+He also served 12 years as U.S. Attorney for the Eastern District of Texas before becoming a partner in the Reaud, Morgan and Quinn law firm.

 MEDIA CONTACT: Ed Nelson, Director of Marketing & Communications